open-contracting/software-development-handbook/docs/python/preferred_packages.rst

 For :doc:`applications`, we prefer all-inclusive and opinionated packages, because they:

--  Encourage greater similarity and code re-use across projects.
-With Django, for example, developers are encouraged to use its authentication mechanism.
-With Flask, each developer can choose a different mechanism, or write their own.
+-  Promote greater similarity and code reuse across projects.
+Django encourages developers to use its authentication mechanism.
+With Flask, each developer can choose a different mechanism.
 -  Are more robust to changes in scope.
 For example, you might not need the `Django admin site <https://docs.djangoproject.com/en/3.0/ref/contrib/admin/>`__ on day one, but you'll be happy to have it when it becomes a requirement.

 Web framework